balikasg/Teaching/readme.md

 ## Practical Sessions Description
-1. Supervised Learning: Intro to Python,  Implementation of the perceptron classifier.
+1. **Supervised Learning**: Intro to Python,  Implementation of the perceptron classifier.
-2. Unsupervised Learning for clustering: Implementation of k-Means
+2. **Unsupervised Learning for clustering**: Implementation of k-Means
-3. Text Mining: The Vector Space Model and feature extraction for text
+3. **Representation learning for Text Mining**: The Vector Space Model and feature extraction for text
-4. Probabilistic Models: probabilistic Latent Semantic Allocation
+4. **Probabilistic Models**: probabilistic Latent Semantic Allocation
-5. Probabilistic Models: Latent Dirichlet Allocation with collapsed Gibbs sampling inference
+5. **Probabilistic Models**: Latent Dirichlet Allocation with collapsed Gibbs sampling inference

 ## Material
 The directories Session1 to Session5 contain the Jupyter Notebooks used for each session.